Ale1/Splashdown/README.md

 # FAQ
++ **My Dynamic options are overriding the options passed through CLI!?**

+You can disable the dynamic options with the optional flag provided.
+You can also simply have the DynamicOptions only override a certain line (e.g line1) and leave the rest for the CLI options to fill.

-+ I want to use the generated logo for something else, how can I extract the texture/sprite from the splashdown file?
-(WIP)
++ **I want to use the generated logo for something else, how can I extract the texture/sprite from the splashdown file?**

+A Sprite is generated and saved as a sub-asset of the splashdown file. you can copy it to your clipboard from the project hierarchy, and paste it elsewhere in your project to get a clone.

 + I want to use 2 splashdown files: one for the app icon and a separate one for splash logo.
 How do I do that?
 (WIP)
 + Can I use a transparent color background ?
+(WIP)

-+ Can I use asian alphabets (e.g kanji) ?
++ **Can I use asian alphabets (e.g kanji) ?**

 Yes!  but you will likely need to provide your own font as the built-in fonts are very limited in the amount of characters available.
 See instructions for switching fonts.